This post is called, ‘Words Matter In Eating Disorder Recovery’ but actually the words we use in day to day life matter in everything, all the time!

 Flood it with positive statements without fear or judgement and without negativity and your brain will respond and become healthier and happier for you in return.
 And what is more, your brain will start to change your internal beliefs about food or weight / shape.

-We need to use simple, factual, positive statements with words that hold no implication that it is right to fear, judge, feel guilt or place a low value on ourselves or our actions.
+We need to use simple, factual, positive statements with words that in now way imply that it is right to fear, judge, feel guilt or place a low value on ourselves or our actions.

 Eradicate the Negative: